kosude/jsin-extension/README.md

 This extension works on all Chromium- and Firefox-based browsers - just download the corresponding version from the latest release and install it as a local extension in your browser.

+See the [build instructions](BUILD.md) for method of reproducing the distributable code.

 ### jSin will not be published to the Chrome Web Store